bhumika1240/cmpn202-operating-systems/week4.md

 ### 2. SSH Service Status

-The SSH service was enabled and verified to be running correctly.
+SSH was enabled to allow secure remote administration of the server.
+The SSH service was verified to be running correctly.

 ![SSH Status](images/week1/week4-ssh-status.png)

+**Security measures applied:**
+- SSH service enabled and started
+- Root login disabled
+- Password-based authentication disabled
+- Public key authentication enabled

+These changes reduce the risk of brute-force attacks and unauthorized access.

 ---

 ### 3. Firewall (UFW) Status

-The Uncomplicated Firewall (UFW) was enabled and configured to allow SSH connections.
+The Uncomplicated Firewall (UFW) was configured to control incoming network traffic.

 ![UFW Status](images/week1/week4-ufw-status.png)

+Firewall rules applied:**
+- Firewall enabled at startup
+- SSH traffic (port 22) explicitly allowed
+- All other unsolicited incoming connections blocked by default

+This ensures only required services are accessible from the network.

 ---

 ### 4. Unattended Upgrades

-Automatic security updates were enabled using unattended-upgrades.
+Automatic updates were configured using the unattended-upgrades service to ensure critical security patches are applied without manual intervention.

 ![Unattended Upgrades](images/week1/week4-unattended-upgrades.png)

+**Verification results:**
+- Unattended upgrades service is enabled
+- Service is actively running in the background

+This helps maintain system security over time by automatically applying updates.

 ---

 ### 5. AppArmor Status

-AppArmor was verified to be active and enforcing security profiles.
+AppArmor was verified and confirmed to be active on the system.
+AppArmor enforces security policies that restrict what applications can access.

 ![AppArmor Status](images/week1/week4-apparmor-status.png)

+**AppArmor status results:**
+- AppArmor profiles are loaded
+- At least one process is running in enforce mode
+- No profiles are in complain or kill mode

+This confirms that mandatory access control is functioning correctly and enforcing security rules.

 ---

-## Summary

-In Week 4, basic system hardening was performed by updating the system, securing SSH access, enabling a firewall, configuring automatic updates, and verifying AppArmor enforcement.
+This week successfully implemented essential system hardening measures on the Ubuntu Server.
+SSH access was secured, firewall rules were applied, automatic updates were enabled, and AppArmor was confirmed to be enforcing security policies.
+These configurations significantly improve the security and stability of the server and provide a strong foundation for future performance monitoring and testing.